ozedhubtech/Ozed-Network/Development Concept Library Edition v1.0.md

 S

+Sandbox
+A restricted and isolated environment where WASM code runs system

 SDK (Software Development Kit)
 A collection of Ozed development tools and libraries for building applications or modules on the network.